 The best thing about my job is precisely the contact with other people: each visitor has different stories, different goals and different expectations.
 And, as I usually say, the more I know about you, the better accommodation I can find for you and your loved ones.

-When it rang in my inbox on 20 June, however, I did not think it would be "a rental project" ....
-And certainly not that we should "welcome" the youngest traveler in our company's history ...
-And not that we would have the pleasure of meeting so many experienced travelers who soon began to feel like the best of friends.
+However, when it popped into my inbox on June 20, I did not think it would be “a rental project”….
+And certainly not that we should “welcome” the youngest traveler in our company's history… Nor that we should have the pleasure of meeting so many experienced travelers who soon began to feel like the best of friends.

 The Blohm family: "There will probably be a number of trips back"